How Important Is

 Can I Trust a Bank to Manage My Money?

 Despite the bank scandals that hit the press every once in a while, most banks are indeed trustworthy.
-They have anti-fraud systems in place as well as digital security infrastructure to keep your money safe from thieves.
+They have anti-fraud systems in place as well as the digital security infrastructure to keep your money safe from thieves.
 Also, nearly all banks are FDIC insured, meaning that up to $250,000 of a customer’s money in depository accounts, such as checking and savings accounts, are protected from bank failures.

 The federal government ensures that in the case of a bank failure, it will replace any money that the bank loses using money backed by the U.S. Treasury.
 This process is expected to take about a day, though delays could potentially occur.